BrokenShell/Fortuna/docs/development.md

 uv build --no-sources
 ```

-Do not treat a successful build as installation proof.
-Install the wheel into a
+A release check includes installing the built wheel into a fresh environment
-fresh environment and import it without the source checkout on `sys.path`:
+and importing it with the source checkout absent from `sys.path`:

 ```console
 uv venv --python 3.14.6 .wheel-check